The 2014 Call for Abstracts will Open January 2, 2014 and Close February 20, 2014.

 The Call for Abstracts continues to be a competitive process.
 After all abstracts have been peer-reviewed and scored, the Academy makes the final selection for poster and Research & Practice Innovation presentations at FNCE.
 Generally, around two-thirds of submitted abstracts meet the qualification criteria and are accepted for presentation.
 The percentage may vary slightly from year to year depending on space availability.

 Basis for Review

 Abstracts are reviewed on the basis of the following criteria.

-- Conclusions: Scientifically sound, valid interpretation of the results.
+- Results (scientifically sound, valid presentation and interpretation of the results consistent with research question),

 The Academy will summarize peer review results and make all final abstract selection decisions.
 If you have any questions or require additional information, contact Eileen Joschko, Manager, Professional Development, at firstname.lastname@example.org.
 Only presenting authors receive correspondence.
 This correspondence includes a receipt of abstract and final status notification.
 It is the presenting author's responsibility to notify all coauthors of the abstract status.
 Receipt of abstract will be e-mailed.

 Read all the following information before accessing the abstract submission site: